 - 10. You MUST keep your passwords secure.
 Do not disclose them to, or allow them to be used by, any other person.
 Notify the IT Office immediately if you suspect that your University passwords have become compromised.
 A compromised password can have financial and credibility implications to you and the College.
 For example, someone could use your email password to access password recovery features on social network sites and send threatening or defamatory emails or posts. - 11.
-The College network and the computer room facilities are for academic work and should not be used for any personal or commercial profit. - 12.
-The computer room facilities are available for your use not your abuse.
+The College network and the computer facilities are for academic work and should not be used for any personal or commercial profit.
+This includes, but not limited to running any Crypto Mining Software. - 12.
+The computer facilities are available for your use not your abuse.
 You are expected to take reasonable care of these facilities and report faults immediately to the IT Office. - 13.
-No food or drink may be taken into or consumed in the computer rooms.
-Repairs to computers damaged by spills will be charged at full cost to the individuals responsible.
+No food or drink may be taken into or consumed in the Moffatt room (BQ6).
+Repairs to equipment damaged by spills will be charged at full cost to the individuals responsible.
 Also, no smoking is allowed anywhere in College. - 14.
-You should only use paper provided by the College in the computer room printers unless the IT Office has given express permission.
+You should only use paper provided by the College in the printers unless the IT Office has given express permission.
 You will be charged the full repair cost for any damage caused by labels, transparency film or any other media that is not certified compatible. - 15.
 Attempting to circumvent network and computer security restrictions imposed by the College or University (for example running an encrypted tunnel or changing your computer's MAC address) is a serious offence.
 Such security breaches will be referred to the Dean and Proctors.